hakavlad/nohang/README.md

 ## Oom-top

-oom-top is an additional diagnostic utility from the nohang package.
-It sorts the processes in descending order of their oom_score.
+`oom-top` is an additional diagnostic utility from the nohang package.
+It sorts the processes in descending order of their oom_score and also displays oom_score_adj, Pid, Name, VmRSS, VmSwap.
+It will be installed together with nohang.

 Usage: